-Apart from section 185, following companies cannot give loans:
+Apart from section 185 restrictions, the following companies cannot give loans:

-- Any company which is in default of repayment of any deposit accepted under 1956 Act or 2013 Act and the default is subsisting. - Any company which is in default of repayment of any interest on the above and the default is subsisting.
+- Any company which is in default of repayment of any deposit accepted under 1956 Act or 2013 Act and the default is subsisting. - Any company which is in default of repayment of any interest on the deposits and the default is subsisting.